 This wire supplies a (-)500 mA ground as long as the system is armed.
 This output ceases as soon as the system is disarmed.
-The orange wire may be wired to an optional Directed Electronics 8618 starter kill relay.
+The GWA can be hooked up to a window control module, a voice module or any accessory that requires a ground when armed.